brson/hackmd-collab/compile-time-1.md

 [st]: https://en.wikipedia.org/wiki/Ship_of_Theseus

-Some examples of the Servo-Rust feedback loop,
+Some cursory examples of the Servo-Rust feedback loop,

 - Labeled break and continue [was implemented in order to auto-generate an HTML parser][lbc].
 - Owned closures [were implemented after analyzing closure usage in Servo][oc].